Blood Sword (gamebook series)

 Blood Sword is a series of gamebooks created by Oliver Johnson and Dave Morris and published by Knight Books in the late 1980s.
 The books were illustrated by Russ Nicholson and the maps supplied by Geoff Wingate.
 It was set in the authors' own fantasy world of "Legend" which was also the setting for their Dragon Warriors role playing game.

+Gameplay

+The series was designed to allow cooperative play for up to four players, combining elements of traditional gamebooks with role-playing mechanics.